- Article published at:

 Match the nightstand's style to your room's design.

 Choosing the right nightstand is all about the balance between function, comfort, and style.
-With the right nightstand dimensions, you’ll create a bedroom that looks better, feels cozier, and works for your daily life.
+With the right nightstand dimensions and bedside table dimensions, you'll create a bedroom that looks better, feels cozier, and works for your daily life.
 So grab your measuring tape and shop smart.
-You’d be glad you did.
+You'd be glad you did.

 A standard nightstand typically measures around 24 to 28 inches high, 20 to 28 inches wide, and 16 to 20 inches deep.